qzan9/jni-ubmk/README.md

 already-loaded classes. timing measurements in the face of continuous recompilation can be quite noisy and misleading, and it is often necessary to run Java code for quite a long time before obtaining useful performance data.

+# JVM compiler #

+## Dead-code elimination ##

+optimizing compilers are adept at spotting dead code -- code that has no effect on the outcome of the program execution. many microbenchmarks perform much "better" when run with `-server` than with `-client`, not because the server compiler is faster (though it often is) but because the server compiler is more adept at optimizing away blocks of dead code.

+## Warmup ##

+if you're looking to measure the performance of idiom X, you generally want to measure its compiled performance, not its interpreted performance. to do so requires "warming up" the JVM -- executing your target operation enough times that the compiler will have had time to run and replace the interpreted code with compiled code before starting to time the execution.

+today's dynamic compiler runs at less predictable times, the JVM switches from interpreted to compiled code at will, and the same code path may be compiled and recompiled more than once during a run. if you don't account for the timing of these events, they can seriously distort your timing results.

+so, how much warmup is enough? you don't know. the best you can do is run your benchmarks with `-XX: +PrintCompilation`, observe what causes the compiler to kick in, then restructure your benchmark program to ensure that all of this compilation occurs before you start timing and that no further compilation occurs in the middle of your timing loops.

+## Garbage collection ##

+don't forget GC -- a small change in the number of iterations could mean the difference between no garbage collection and one garbage collection, skewing the "time per iteration" measurement.

+run your benchmarks with `-verbose:gc`, you can see how much time is spent in garbage collection and adjust your timing data accordingly.

+## Dynamic deoptimization ##

+many standard optimizations can only be performed within a "basic block" and so inlining method calls is often important to achieve good optimization.

+inconveniently, virtual functions pose an impediment to inlining, and virtual function calls are more common in Java language than in C++. considering that classes can be loaded dynamically, the compiler can make aggressive inlining decisions to achieve higher performance, then back out those decisions later if they are no longer based on valid assumptions, and will invalidate the generated code and revert to interpretation or recompilation.

 # Tips #